Best Down Pillow 2019: Top 5 Luxurious Options for Amazing Sleep!

 Down pillows are known to be quite expensive, but that doesn't mean you can't find one suitable with your budget.
 Down pillows can cost between $40 to $150, with $85 being an average price while still providing quality.

 If you just began searching, set a budget and focus on reputable brands.
-Trusted names are most likely to give the quality you need and expect from a down pillow.
+Trusted names are most likely to give the quality you need and expect from the best down pillow.

 However, caring for a down pillow is a bit different compared to the regular pillow.
 Here are some tips to help you out: